LoyolaChicagoCS/gradhandbook/_sources/policy/index.rst.txt

 Policy
 #######

-This directory contains webpages for the admissions, Loyola CS Graduate School staff, finanical, and regulations information.
+This directory contains webpages for the admissions, Loyola CS Graduate School staff, financial, and regulations information.

 .. toctree::
    :maxdepth: 1